 The Department of Music and Sacred Music at Notre Dame will relocate to a new music building, hopefully to be completed in 2017: the South Building of the new Campus Crossroads Project.
 The new building will house recital and rehearsal halls; a large music library, to be relocated from the Hesburgh Library, classrooms; rehearsal and tutoring rooms; Department of Music offices, practice rooms, and storage; and the Sacred Music at Notre Dame program, offices, organ practice rooms, and storage.

 Crowley Hall of Music

-Located in the center of campus, Crowley Hall is the site of the department's classrooms, faculty offices, practice rooms, and a rehearsal/recital room, as well as the departmental offices.
-Piano majors have access to Steinway grands for practice.
-Organ majors have five organs available for practice, including a Holtkamp tracker (three manuals, forty stops) in the Basilica of the Sacred Heart; and a Fuehrer tracker (2-6), a Gober tracker (2-5), a Holtkamp studio organ (2-5) in Crowley Hall, and a 2004 Fritts organ in the Marie DeBartolo Center for the Performing Arts.
+Located in the center of campus, Crowley Hall is the site of the department's classrooms, faculty offices, practice rooms, departmental offices, and a rehearsal room.
+Piano majors have access to Steinway Grand Pianos for practice.
+Organ majors have five organs available for practice, including a Fuehrer tracker (2-6), a Gober tracker (2-5), and a Holtkamp studio organ (2-5) in Crowley Hall; a Holtkamp tracker (3-40) in the Basilica of the Sacred Heart; and the Fritts organ in the Marie P. DeBartolo Center for the Performing Arts.

 The Ricci Band Rehearsal Hall

 The Ricci Band Rehearsal Hall houses the offices of the Band faculty and rehearsal spaces for concert band, jazz ensembles, and wind and percussion ensembles.
 The Band Building is located on the east side of campus in close proximity to Notre Dame Stadium, Joyce Athletics and Convocations Center, and Rolfs Aquatic Center.